 Torrey Pines State Natural Reserve offers two ways to volunteer, each with different duties and different training requirements.

-One is the docent program that requires completing a comprehensive training program, focusing mainly on the natural sciences.
+One is the docent program that requires completing a comprehensive training program, focusing on the natural sciences and interpretive techniques.

 The other is a volunteer program that requires only brief training in the Reserve rules and regulations.

 There is a difference in the duties of the docent versus the volunteer.

 The primary activities of docents include:

 - Leading public nature walks,

 - Staffing the Lodge Visitor Center/Museum and the Trailhead Interpretive Kiosk (TIK).

 - Special projects such as working on publications, stocking the Museum Shop, organizing special events, etc.

 See below for the link to more info and the docent application.